Unidata/tds/docs/adminguide/src/site/pages/installation_upgrade/TdsBehindProxy.md

   3. **The Apache Tomcat Connectors project's `mod_jk` module with the Tomcat AJP connector**

-     `mod_ajp` offers the performance advantages of AJP, in addition to advanced load balancing capabilities and node failure detection.
+     `mod_jk` offers the performance advantages of AJP, in addition to advanced load balancing capabilities and node failure detection.
 This module does _not_ come with the Apache HTTP Server and must be build and maintained separately.

   {%include warning.html content="